stevejhiggs/aws-lambda-typescript/README.md

 build pipeline for easily building aws lambda functions with typescript.

+# THIS PROJECT IS NO LONGER SUPPORTED

+I no longer use lambda day-to-day and better solutions are now available (e.g https://aws.amazon.com/blogs/compute/building-typescript-projects-with-aws-sam-cli/).

 ## creating your function

 - create a new node project and `npm init` it.